rule

 Text 36

-Then entered the Lord of the Yadus like the sun reaching his abode [or the western horizon] Dvârakâ, His city glorified in heaven and on earth, profusely decorated with wonderful archways and banners on flagpoles blocking the sun.
+Then entered the Lord of the Yadus, like the sun reaching its abode [or the western horizon], Dvârakâ, His city that is glorified in heaven and on earth, and was profusely decorated with wonderful archways and banners on flagpoles that blocked the sun.
 (Vedabase)

 Text 37

-My father honored his friends, immediate relations and other family members with the most valuable clothing and jewelry and with beds, thrones and other furniture.
+My father honored his friends, immediate relations and other family members with the most valuable clothing and jewelry, with beds, seats and with other furniture.

 My father honored his friends, immediate relations and other family members with the most valuable clothing and jewelry and with beds, thrones and other furniture.
 (Vedabase)